ArnoldTumukunde/school_manager/README.md

 A simple school management system built with actix and yew.
+It's still a work in progress, don't use in production.